-The cup was contested for the first time in March the following year, where it was played for at the Stadio Olimpico in Rome, in the fourth round of the GUINNESS Six Nations Championship.
-Now a permanent trophy to celebrate this fixture, the story behind the Cuttitta Cup and the man behind the trophy has secured its place as one of the most special commissions in our 157-year history.
+The cup was contested for the first time in March of that year, where it was played for at the Stadio Olimpico in Rome, in the fourth round of the GUINNESS Six Nations Championship.
+Now a permanent trophy to celebrate this fixture, the story behind the Cuttitta Cup and the man behind the trophy has secured it’s place as one of the most special commissions in our 157-year history.

 Crafted in memory of the former Italian Captain and highly revered and loved Scotland scrum coach, Massimo Cuttitta tragically passed away from Covid at the young age of 54.
 An incredibly talented player and coach alike, Massimo won 70 caps for Italy between 1990-2000, captaining his country on 22 occasions.